-Workforce Connection URBAN NORTH Young Adult Services, Provider of Services Statement of Work
+Workforce Connection Young Adult Services, Provider of Services Statement of Work

-What will be done?
-Arbor E&T, LLC dba Equus Workforce Solutions (Equus) proposes to continue our successful program for youth in the Urban North.
-We are a full partner in the Fresno County Young Adult Services (YAS) System initiative to support youth becoming productive workers for local businesses.
+A. What will be done?

+Equus proposes to continue our successful program for youth in the Urban West Region.
+Throughout our proposal, we demonstrate an unwavering commitment to success for the region's next generation of skilled workers and a deep knowledge of the Fresno Regional Workforce Development Board (FRWDB) priorities for business growth and requirements for program integrity.
+To do this, we rely on our company Legacy Standards and exceptional customer service, 20 years of successful experience in Fresno County, and four priorities: Leadership.
+We are a full partner in the Workforce Connection's Young Adult Services (YAS) initiative to support youth becoming productive workers for local businesses.
 We lead our team with integrity, passion, and a commitment to succeed for youth.
-We coach, mentor, and develop our staff so they are the best in the industry at engaging with young people to provide the assessment, planning, and career development skills needed to thrive in the Fresno County labor market.
-We deliver on our promises to youth of a bright future and to the FRWDB for exceptional performance.
-We use our strong existing networks of community-based, educational, employer, and One-Stop partners to bring synergy to services that increases capacity and reduces duplication.
+We coach, mentor, and develop our staff so they are the best in the industry at engaging with young people to provide the assessments, planning, and career development skills needed to thrive in the Fresno County labor market.
+We deliver on our promises to youth of a bright future and to the FRWDB of exceptional performance.
+Collaboration.
+We use our strong existing networks of community based, educational, employer, and One-Stop partners to bring synergy to services that increases capacity and reduces duplication.
 Partners are engaged with youth in ways that improve their ability to live healthy lives, make strong career choices, develop plans to pursue their goals, and be successful in long-term careers.
+Innovation.
 We constantly identify and implement new ways to get and keep young people engaged.
-We describe a number of these innovations in our proposal, including everything from letting youth choose their own Academic and Career Advisor to improve connections and outcomes to incorporation of Equus's tools and resources to build skills, engage with in-demand employers, and increase employment placements.
-Our priorities are your priorities - we prepare youth to be productive citizens ready to contribute to the region's in-demand industry sectors.
+We describe a number of these innovations in our proposal, including letting youth choose their own Academic and Career Advisor to improve connections and outcomes, and incorporating Equus tools and resources to build skills, engage with in-demand employers, and increase employment placements.
+Performance.
+We believe every youth can be successful, and we celebrate their accomplishments with them as they move through the program.
+Our priorities are your priorities.
+We prepare youth to be productive citizens, ready to contribute to the region's in-demand industry sectors.
 We use continuous quality improvement methods that go well beyond looking back to see how we did.
-We PLAN, DO, and REVIEW every aspect of the program and maintain an unwavering focus on the end game - youth who can succeed today and for the rest of their lives.
+We PLAN, DO, and REVIEW every aspect of the program, and maintain an unwavering focus on the end game: Youth who can succeed today and for the rest of their lives.

-Who will do it?
-Equus's team of committed professional staff, all residents of Fresno County, will deliver program services for youth.
-They are led by Joseph Oaxaca, our Project Director, who has dedicated his entire career to mentoring, teaching, supporting, and managing programs to serve the region's most disenfranchised young people.
-Academic and Career Advisors are supported by a Supervisor and other skilled team members who focus on outreach and recruitment of youth; facilitating workshops that help youth understand the regional economy and how they fit in; development of work-based learning and job placement relationships with targeted industry employers; and documenting and reporting activities and outcomes.
-In our proposal, our staff tell about their personal dedication to our mission.
-This team has achieved outstanding results for youth, exceeding all goals for placement of youth into employment or education and the percentage of youth who gain academic skills and valuable credentials to support their career pathway.
+B. Who will do it?

+A full Equus team of committed professional staff, all residents of Fresno County, will deliver program services for youth.
+They are led by Project Director Joseph Oaxaca, who has dedicated his entire career to mentoring, teaching, supporting, and managing programs to serve the region's most disenfranchised young people.
+Academic and Career Advisors are supported by a Supervisor and other skilled team members such as an Outreach Specialist who focuses on outreach and recruitment of youth; a Workshop Facilitator who helps youth understand the regional economy and how they fit in; and a Business Account Specialist who develops work-based learning and job placement relationships with targeted industry employers and documents and reports activities and outcomes.
+In our proposal, staff explain their personal dedication to our mission.
+This team has achieved outstanding results for youth, exceeding all goals for placement of youth into employment or education, and the percentage of youth who gain academic skills and valuable credentials to support their career pathways.